Roxtone/Aether/Readme.md

     }
 }
 ```
-Add listeners and remove when not needed anymore (they will be automatically removed when the game object has been destroyed):
+Add listeners and remove when not needed anymore (they will be automatically removed when the game object gets destroyed):
 ```
 public class ExampleListener : MonoBehaviour
 {